Fa-doon/URL-shortener/Readme.md

-# BRIEFY - A URL Shorterning Application that allows you to input full URLS and get back a shortened and customized URL.
+# BRIEFY - A URL Shorterning Application.
 ## Features
 - Converts long URLS into short and easy to share links
 - Customized URLS